Algorithmic Energy Management in Constrained Railway Traction Networks: A Systematic Review: Drivers of Decarbonisation and Infrastructure Constraints

-Beyond the static costs of infrastructure, a severe, dynamic operational gap exists in the current electrified network model: the inability to accurately simulate and predict the real-time power headroom available to trains moving along a railway section.
+Beyond the static costs of infrastructure, a dynamic operational gap exists in the current electrified network model: the inability to accurately simulate and predict the real-time power headroom available to trains moving along a railway section.
 As heavy-duty trains travel across varying topographies, encountering steep gradients causes sudden, significant spikes in power demand.
-Currently, electrical grid supply models struggle to provide reliable, localised headroom predictions for these dynamic moving loads.
-If a fully electric heavy-duty train enters a track section with insufficient grid headroom during a high-power demand event, such as a freight train accelerating up an incline the system risks tripping the power supply, or the train is forced to drastically limit its speed.
-If a train is forced to unexpectedly reduce its speed due to grid power shortages, it will fail to meet its strict arrival schedule.
-In a mixed-mode network where freight trains require precise coordination with wider components of a supply chain, such as waiting HGVs, these unexpected delays cascade through the entire supply chain.
-Consequently, this lack of predictable power makes relying solely on electrification an unacceptable risk for long-distance logistics, as predicting future power demands and dynamically allocating the available power between interacting trains on the same feeder section is a challenge currently.
+Electrical grid supply models currently struggle to provide reliable, localised headroom predictions for these dynamic moving loads.
+If a fully electric heavy-duty train enters a track section with insufficient grid headroom during a high-power demand event, the system risks tripping the power supply, or the train is forced to drastically limit its speed.
+This lack of predictable power makes relying solely on hardware-side electrification an unacceptable risk for high-capacity mixed-traffic operation, motivating software-side energy management strategies as the subject of this review.